kodecocodes/i10t/other-ios10-topics/other-ios10-topics.markdown

 In this section, you'll add data source prefetching to EmojiRater.
 If you haven't worked with collection views in the past, you'll want to check out our UICollectionView Tutorial series first: [bit.ly/2d2njWi](http://bit.ly/2d2njWi)

 The folder titled **prefetch-starter** contains the starter project for this section.
-Open **EmojiRater.xcodeproj** and get ready to super charge your a collection view!
+Open **EmojiRater.xcodeproj** and get ready to super charge your collection view!

 ### Implementing UICollectionViewDataSourcePrefetching